anonyaro/ContextokenizeX/README.md

 <br/><br/>
 <p align="left">
 <b>About ContextokenizeX</b><br/>
-ContextokenizeX is a modern, cross-platform, lightweight context tokenizer with OS independent custom GUI.
+<p align="left">ContextokenizeX is a modern, cross-platform, lightweight context tokenizer with OS independent custom GUI.</p>
-ContextokenizeX allows you to work with files and sources more efficiently.
+<p align="left">ContextokenizeX allows you to work with files and sources more efficiently.  </p>
-Search the contexts fast and easy in order to find the context tokenized data data.
+<p align="left">Search the contexts fast and easy in order to find the context tokenized data data.</p>
-Upload files right into the program, set the token and subtoken to find more precise contexts.
+<p align="left">Upload files right into the program, set the token and subtoken to find more precise contexts.</p>
 </p>
 <p align="left">
 <strong>Please read the LICENSE before installing and using ContextokenizeX.</strong>